 You’ll want to make your drink with ice to make it cool and refreshing, but you can choose to pour over fresh ice or strain it out.

-When it comes to the seasonal fruit, you can muddle it, infuse it in a simple syrup, or simply use it as a garnish.
+When it comes to the seasonal fruit, you can muddle it, infuse it in a simple syrup (like this peach syrup recipe), or simply use it as a garnish.

 I usually like to include some fresh lemon juice (or lime) for additional acidity and brightness, mint or basil, and finish my cocktail off with a splash of ginger beer.